Pilates studio interior design ideas: A guide to layout, lighting, and aesthetics

 Lighting might be the most underrated design tool in Pilates.
 It sets rhythm and emotion before movement begins.

-- Natural light: Skylights and large windows help regulate circadian rhythm and energy.
+• Natural light: Skylights and large windows help regulate circadian rhythms and energy.

 According to the Illuminating Engineering Society, layered lighting design improves comfort and focus.
 Layered lighting allows you to shift from energizing morning sessions to calmer evening classes.